What is your overall style?

 Cash or check, please!
 PayPal can be arranged, but please note that there will be an additional 3% processing fee.
 Engagement/couples' shoot payments are due the day of, and no deposit is required to book.
 Weddings require a non-refundable 30% deposit and signed contract to book, with the remaining balance due two weeks before the big day.

 Low light is my everything.
 It's what I'm good at.
 I'll have a couple lights with me, but moody atmosphere is where I thrive.
 So if you love super bright, light-em-up style wedding photography...I'm probably not your girl.

 How long have you been shooting?

 I first picked up a camera in 2007 as an art school sophomore.
 The Painting class I wanted was full, so I begrudgingly signed up to take Photo instead.
-Isn't it funny how things work out?
+Funny how things work out.
 After graduating, I went into commercial and shot mostly food and product for a few years.
 In 2013, I had an amazing alternative wedding of my own — and so this love began.

 Where do you advertise?

 I don't!
 I believe you should find a genuine personal connection with your wedding vendors, something a listing on a random wedding website just can't achieve.
 As of 2016, I book solely on direct referrals, word of mouth, and organic leads.

 I do not shoot video, but I’d be happy to recommend a few great videographers!